Cancellation of vector bundles of rank $3$ with trivial Chern classes on smooth affine fourfolds: Preliminaries

-called the generalized Vaserstein symbol associated to $\theta_{0}$.
-If there is no ambiguity, we denote $V_{\theta_{0}}$ simply by $V$.\\ It follows from \cite[Proposition 2.16]{Sy}, \cite{S1} and \cite{B} that this map is a bijection whenever $R$ is a regular affine algebra over any algebraically closed field $k$ or over any perfect field $k$ with $c.d.(k) \leq 1$ and $6 \in k^{\times}$.\\ Now let $R$ be any commutative ring and $P_{0}$ be as usual a projective $R$-module of rank $2$ with a fixed trivialization $\theta_{0}$ of its determinant.
+It follows from \cite[Proposition 2.16]{Sy1}, \cite{S1} and \cite{B} that this map is a bijection whenever $R$ is a regular affine algebra over any algebraically closed field $k$ or over any perfect field $k$ with $c.d.(k) \leq 1$ and $6 \in k^{\times}$.\\ Now let $R$ be any commutative ring and $P_{0}$ be as usual a projective $R$-module of rank $2$ with a fixed trivialization $\theta_{0}$ of its determinant.
 Furthermore, we let $f: R \rightarrow B$ and $g: B \rightarrow C$ be ring homomorphisms.
 Then we have canonical maps

 and